jackaudio/jack2/Readme_NetJack2.txt

 - This is not actually working on windows, because the windows socket API (the network development tools) aren't the same as under unix systems (linux and macosx).
 - Because of the current development, the parametering of the whole system is minimalistic.
 For now you can't set another value of the MTU (allowing larger packets, meaning less packet, so less packet loss).
 The MTU issue is also a quite big one.
 In fact, the better thing to do seems to include an automatic detection of the MTU (called path MTU discovery) between master and slave.
 But this detection is quite controversial because it actually needs ICMP messages, which are more and more often unwanted nay blocked or ignored by network devices such as routers or firewalls (for security reasons).
 So in a first time, the MTU will possibly be a parameter of the master, like it is now in netjack.
 The fact is in this version, the MTU is set to 1500bytes, and it works fine on local 100mb networks.
 Future versions will include the possibility to set the MTU, which can be larger on gigabit networks (9000bytes for jumbo frames).
 - Unlike netjack, this version doesn't include transport, this is naturraly planned for the fully operational version.
 - Netjackmp can't use audio hardware to capture or play some sound.
-All these resampling processes will also be developped soon.
+All these resampling processes will also be developed soon.

 -------------------------------
 How-to use this ?
 -------------------------------

-Netjackmpis very simple to use.
+Netjackmp is very simple to use.
 On the master's side, an internal client deals with the slaves, and the slaves themselves are classical jack servers running under a 'network audio driver'.
-The difference between the two versions is that the master has now a manager, which takes care of the slaves, while listening on the multicast address and create a new master as soon as a slave is available.
+The difference between the two versions is that the master now has a manager, which takes care of the slaves, while listening on the multicast address and create a new master as soon as a slave is available.
 But everything is transparent to the user, that's why it uses multicast (someone says "hello", and anyone who wants to hear it just has to listen).

 So, just compile and install jackmp as you are used to, on linux, using 'scons' then 'scons install', on macosx, you can use the xcode project.